GLOBAL MARKETS-China deal sends shares to 1-month high, ruble surges

 * Long-awaited HK-Shanghai connection boosts Chinese shares

-NEW YORK, Nov 10 World equity markets hit their highest level in more than a month on Monday, lifted by a deal to give global investors easier access to China's $3.9 trillion stock market and more gains in U.S. equities.
+LONDON/NEW YORK, Nov 10 A landmark deal to give global investors easier access to China's $3.9 trillion stock market helped lift world share markets to their highest level in more than a month on Monday.

+Wall Street edged higher, taking major averages further into record territory as quarterly earnings season comes to a close.

+In Russia, tough talk from President Vladimir Putin and a move by the central bank to abandon rules-based currency intervention sent the ruble soaring.

 MSCI's All-World index, which spans 45 countries, rose 0.4 percent to hit its highest level since late September.
 European shares were up 0.7 percent.